algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 **Web IDE Support** At this time we don't support editing source code in our Web IDE for BitBucket Cloud-hosted algorithms.
 {: .notice-info}

+**Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
+As such, you won't see Bitbucket Cloud listed as a repository host for new algorithms until your cluster administrator [configures a Bitbucket Cloud connection](https://training.algorithmia.com/managing-advanced-workflows/807382).
+{: .notice-info}

-#### Connecting your Algorithmia and Bitbucket Cloud accounts
+#### Creating Bitbucket Cloud-hosted algorithms

-To connect your Algorithmia and Bitbucket Cloud accounts, simply select the Bitbucket Cloud instance you wish to use when creating your algorithm.
+To create an algorithm with its source code hosted on Bitbucket Cloud, simply select a Bitbucket Cloud SCM connection for "repository host" in the modal.

+The first time you create a Bitbucket Cloud-hosted algorithm, you'll be prompted to connect your Bitbucket Cloud account.
+Click "Authorize" and follow the instructions in the pop-op window to give Algorithmia permission to create and manage Git repositories on your behalf.
+Once you've connected your Bitbucket Cloud account to Algorithmia, you'll be able to select any available Bitbucket Cloud connection to host your source code repository when you create a new algorithm.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_bitbucket_algorithm_unauthorized_2.png" alt="Authorization prompt for Bitbucket Cloud repository host" class="screenshot img-sm">

-If you haven't yet connected your Bitbucket Cloud account, you'll be prompted to do so.
-Your Bitbucket Cloud account will house your algorithms' source code, and by connecting it, you'll give us access to create repositories on your behalf.

-#### Creating algorithms with Bitbucket Cloud

-Once you've connected your Bitbucket Cloud account to Algorithmia, you'll be able to host algorithm source code in Bitbucket Cloud.

 You can customize two aspects of any Bitbucket Cloud repository that's created for an algorithm: the repository's owner, and its name.

 By default, all Bitbucket Cloud repositories are created under your personal Bitbucket Cloud account.
 However, you may optionally choose to create repositories under any Bitbucket Cloud organizations of which you're a member, as long as they've been configured by your cluster administrator.
-The available organizations are listed in the "Repository Owner" drop-down:
+The available organizations are listed in the "repository owner" drop-down:

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_bitbucket_algorithm_org_2.png" alt="Customizing your repository owner" class="screenshot img-sm">